Research and Development of Spatial Distribution Data of

 data processing, importing into the platform and spatialization of buildings

-(Figure 1), firstly, downloading the 0.6m high precision remote sensing impact
+(Figure 1).
+Firstly, downloading the 0.6-m high precision remote sensing impact

-data of 2020 (selected to minimize clouds and fog, etc.) and the 10m land use
+data of 2020 (selected to minimize clouds and fog, etc.) and the 10-m land use

-obtained by processing with Arcgis 10.7 software.
+processing with ArcGIS 10.7 software.

 Figure